DragonFoxCollective/SBEPIS-docs/Body System.md

 The Body System describes several features surrounding entity models.
-The core idea of the system is to have an assembly of parts and joints form
+The core idea of the system is to have an assembly of parts and joints form a character model that can be added upon, changed, or torn apart in an elegant and flexible way.
+A body is made up of different types of parts, Boney Landmarks and Connector Joints.

 Gel Viscosity

 Connectors are "joint" pieces.
-These pieces can be cut through with different ease.
+These pieces can be cut through with different amounts of ease.
+Boney Landmarks are rigid parts.

 4 heads
 2 Necks (Long/Short)